saeedmhz/MultiRes-WNet/README.md

 Pytorch: https://pytorch.org/get-started/locally/

+Manuscript:

 # This repository contains the following:

-## * The code used to create the metamodels in the paper "Predicting Mechanically Driven Full Field Quantities of Interest with Deep Learning-Based Metamodels" (...)
+## The code used to create the metamodels in the paper

 *Network/BuildingBlocks.py* -- contains building blocks used to create MultiRes-WNet and the Autoencoder used in the paper